-The following will give you some additional information on Blepharoplasty revision surgery.
-If you would like to schedule a consultation to talk about this procedure, please contact Sistine Plastic Surgery.
+The following will give you some additional information on Asian eyelid surgery.
+If you would like to schedule a consultation to talk about this procedure, please contact Sistine Facial Plastic Surgery.

-Revision blepharoplasty surgery can result in higher rates of complications so it is important to avoid rushing into surgery and consider whether your expectations are realistic.
+Revision blepharoplasty surgery can result in higher rates of complication, so it is important to avoid rushing into surgery and consider whether your expectations are realistic.
 Attaining perfection is nearly impossible and the risks of revision surgery are higher.
 Once excess scar tissue has formed, manipulation becomes more difficult.
-In addition, healing time may be increased, multiple surgeries may be needed and the result may be limited.
+In addition, recovery time may be increased, multiple surgeries may be needed, and the result may be limited.

 Another serious complication from eye surgery includes blindness from the blood accumulation in the back of the eyes.
 Hemorrhaging may occur after visual impairment and the sensation of pain.
 If any of these symptoms occur, it is vital to be seen by a doctor right away.
 Removing the stitches or creating a slight tear in the tendon might release the accumulation of blood gathered in the back of the eyes.
 The goal is to take the tension off the eyeballs and repair normal blood flow.
 If all else fails, detaching the socket bone may help.
 If blood continues to accumulate behind the eyes, a blood clot may form which can change the appearance of the eyelid.
 Once incised, this blood clot may be removed to encourage recovery and healing.

 Ectropion occurs when the eyelid folds away from the eyes, making it difficult for the upper and lower eyelid to close properly together and protect the eyes.
 Since the skin sags and exposes more of the eye, the eye tends to dry out more often.
 The eyes can also become red, tear more easily, develop mucous and crusting, damage the cornea and eventually lead to vision loss.
-Causes of this condition may include trauma, a prior surgical procedure, aging, a facial nerve disorder or skin cancer.
-Surgery performed by a board certified facial plastic surgeon or ophthalmologist is required to repair a turned out eyelid and restore its proper functioning.
+Causes of this condition may include trauma, a prior surgical procedure, aging, a facial nerve disorder, or skin cancer.
+Surgery performed by a board-certified facial plastic surgeon or ophthalmologist is required to repair a turned-out eyelid and restore its proper function.
 Most patients experience immediate relief and little down time.

-To learn more about Blepharoplasty Revision Surgery or to schedule a consultation with Dr. Paul Leong to talk more about this treatment, please contact Sistine Plastic Surgery today.
+To learn more about blepharoplasty revision surgery or to schedule a consultation with Dr. Paul Leong to talk more about this treatment, please contact Sistine Facial Plastic Surgery today.